wagassasson/BCOTI-remix/README.md

 USB-C for the power going into the unit https://a.co/d/36nSftv

 Wire between units.
-This amount is enough for 10 kits, but it's the easiest option I’ve found to order.  https://a.co/d/aI1NZ0L
+This amount is enough for 10 kits, but it's the easiest option I’ve found to order.  https://a.co/d/aI1NZ0L make sure to sellect the 24AWG 6C option

 Magnets for QD https://a.co/d/hNtWK24